-Horror can sap our souls
+Horror can sap our strength

 If you’re going through hell, keep going.